 Sian Williams BSc (Hons), CEnv, MCIEEM (Kite Ecology)

 An established ecological consultant with over ten years practical experience, Sian has NRW licenses for bats, dormice, great crested newts, otters and water voles.
 She is an experienced mammal ecologist with a special interest in bats.
 Her experience and knowledge are highly respected.
 Sian is based in south Pembrokeshire.

 For over 20 years this partnership has looked after and specialised in reptiles.
 They are experienced surveyors and advisors and have worked on some very large projects including those where translocation of animals is required.

 Dr Simeon Jones BSc (Hons), PhD, MCIEEM

 With a wide ranging remit for managing nature reserves over the past 11 years, Simeon has amassed a considerable knowledge about land reclamation and species protection.
 He is constantly seeking novel and innovative ways of protecting the natural world alongside human developments.
-He is a good botanist and surveyor and close to gaining his bat license.
+He is a good botanist and surveyor and is a fully licenced bat surveyor.
 Simeon is based in west Carmarthenshire.

 David Gardner, B.Sc.
 (Hons.)
 M.Sc.